elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Delimiters

 Erlang expressions are terminated with a dot `.` and comma `,` is used to evaluates multiple expressions within one context (in a function definition, for instance).
-In Elixir, expressions are delimited by a line break or a colon-comma `;`.
+In Elixir, expressions are delimited by a line break or a semicolon `;`.

 **Erlang**